sakilmurad/edafternew/docs/seller-profile/business-profile/tax-assessment.md

 :::note

-Select appropriate assessment year from the drop-down.For each of the assessment year enter the information on the subsequent columns as following:
+Select an appropriate assessment year from the drop-down.
+For each of the assessment year, enter the information on the subsequent columns as following:
 - Acknowledgement No. for ITR – Enter the correct Acknowledge No. in this field as submitted in the ITR
 - Sale/Gross Receipts of Business – Net of returns and refunds and duty of taxes if any as submitted in your ITR.
 - Profit and gain from business or profession as submitted in your ITR.